lzag/rate-limiter/README.md

 ## Motivation

 I built this project to explore rate limiting hands-on, using Kotlin and Vert.x, fueled by my fascination with reliable distributed systems that stay robust under load.
 The goal was to understand how rate limiters protect services, leveraging Redis Lua scripts to explore different limiting implementations.
 I wanted to see firsthand how they minimize network traffic by throttling requests at the source, reducing the load on downstream services.
-This project let me experiment with settings like max concurrent requests using Locust load testsing.
-Lua practice was a bonus—handy for tweaking my NeoVim setup and beyond.
+This project let me experiment with settings like max concurrent requests using Locust load testing.
+Lua practice was a bonus - handy for tweaking my NeoVim setup and beyond.
 I also implemented a circuit breaker in case Redis instance goes down, to prevent cascading failures.

 ## Testing

 The project includes some basic tests (in `src/test/kotlin`) using JUnit 5 and Vert.x testing utilities as well as Lua rate-limiting algos tests (in `src/test/lua`).

-Run all tests (starts Redis in Docker automatically and runs Lua test as well):
+Run all tests (starts Valkey in Docker automatically and runs Lua test as well):
 ```
 ./gradlew test
 ```